Nguyễn Ngọc Thơ: Role in Buddhist crisis

 Thơ was part of an Interministerial Committee, a group of government officials that negotiated a Joint Communique with the Buddhists to end the civil disobedience.
 An agreement was signed, but never implemented.
 Thơ was later criticised by the Nhus through their English language mouthpiece, the Times of Vietnam, for the deal.
 Despite the general amnesty granted to arrested Buddhist activists, on 13 August, Thơ gave a press conference during which he vowed to prosecute the Buddhist victims of the Huế Vesak shootings, and revoking the amnesty and vowing to jail Buddhist demonstrators.

-At a farewell dinner for U.S. ambassador Frederick Nolting in July, Thơ called for the Buddhists to be "crushed without pity".
+At a farewell dinner for US ambassador Frederick Nolting in July, Thơ called for the Buddhists to be "crushed without pity".
 He derisively said that Buddhism was not a religion and further claimed that while anybody could become a Buddhist monk, it took years of training to become a Catholic priest.
 When the Thai ambassador disagreed, citing his own previous monastic training, Thơ taunted him in front of other diplomats.

 With the pressure on the Diệm regime increasing during the Buddhist crisis, Nhu and Diệm began to shun their cabinet members because they presented arguments contrary to the thinking of the Ngô family.
 Many ministers attempted to resign, but Thơ was credited with persuading them to stay in office.
 Finding the situation increasingly intolerable, Thơ also considered resigning but the dissident generals urged him to remain.
 They were worried that mass resignations would arouse suspicion of a coup plot.

-Prime Minister
+Prime minister

-In private, Thơ expressed his displeasure with Diệm's rule to U.S. officials.
+In private, Thơ expressed his displeasure with Diệm's rule to US officials.
 He complained of Diệm's reliance on Nhu in the running of the country, Nhu's attempt to run a police state through his secret Cần Lao apparatus and the lack of success against the Việt Cộng.
 During the McNamara Taylor mission to South Vietnam, Thơ confided his belief that the country was heading in the wrong direction to the American delegation, imploring them to pressure Diệm to reform his policies.
 He privately revealed his belief that of the thousands of fortified settlements built under Nhu's Strategic Hamlet Program, fewer than thirty were functional.
 Years after, Tho stated that neither Diem and Nhu, nor the American political figures that made policy on Vietnam, understood one another.

 Joseph Mendenhall, a senior Vietnam adviser in the US State Department, advocated the removal of Diệm in a military coup and his replacement with Thơ.
 Thơ was privately aware that he was the choice of the generals to run the government after the planned overthrow of Diệm.
 By this time, Diệm and Nhu realized a plot was afoot against them, but did not know that General Tôn Thất Đính, a palace favourite was involved.
 Nhu ordered Đính and Colonel Lê Quang Tung, the ARVN Special Forces commander, to plan a fake coup against the Ngô family.